plinioseniore/cisco-umbrella-bypass/README.md

 ## Introduction

-Cisco Umbrella is a DNS and Proxy cloud service used to secure and restrict traffic without a VPN, it intercept all DNS requests and will proxy all the traffic.
+Cisco Umbrella is a DNS and Proxy cloud service used to secure and restrict traffic without a VPN, it intercepts all DNS requests and will proxy all the traffic.
 Based on the configuration it could reject all traffic that is not HTTP/HTTPS.

 > DISCLAIMER : This is a study of how Cisco Umbrella works and which are the possible bypass, there is no intention to promote the bypass of Cisco Umbrella.
-If your organization has placed Cisco Umbrella is to protec your devices from cyberthreads, run this test with full acknowledge and authorization of your organization.
+If your organization has placed Cisco Umbrella is to protect your devices from cyberthreats, run this test with full acknowledge and authorization of your organization.
-> If you are using this information for any goal than is not a study or analysis, your are doing that at your own risk.
+> If you are using this information for any goal than is not a study or analysis, you are doing that at your own risk.

 Assuming that you could not disable Cisco Umbrella, the following option can allow you to bypass it:

 ### Stop traffic to Cisco Umbrella Cloud DNS and Proxy

-Creating a firewall rule to don't allow traffic to Cisco Umbrella DNS and Proxy, the Umbrella DNS will became inactive but the Proxy will still be there and will timeout.
+Creating a firewall rule to don't allow traffic to Cisco Umbrella DNS and Proxy, the Umbrella DNS will become inactive but the Proxy will still be there and will timeout.

 In the ![Cisco Umbrella documentation](https://docs.umbrella.com/deployment-umbrella/docs/appx-a-status-and-functionality) is listed that if *There is at least one active network connection; however, the Umbrella roaming client can’t connect to 208.67.222.222 / 208.67.220.220 / 2620:119:53::53 / 2620:119:35::35 over port 53/UDP on any active connection.
 The user is not protected by Umbrella or reporting to Umbrella.
 The system's DNS settings are now back to their original settings (DHCP or Static).*

 ![](https://raw.githubusercontent.com/plinioseniore/cisco-umbrella-bypass/main/img/cisco_umbrella_status.PNG)

-As resut a yellow icon is shown on Cisco Umbrella client, according to the documentaiton this could be enough to have Cisco Umbrella disabled, but in the implementation I've tested, even with the Cisco Umbrella DNS is unreachable the proxy features will still run.
+As result a yellow icon is shown on Cisco Umbrella client, according to the documentation this could be enough to have Cisco Umbrella disabled, but in the implementation I've tested, even with the Cisco Umbrella DNS is unreachable the proxy features will still run.

 ![](https://raw.githubusercontent.com/plinioseniore/cisco-umbrella-bypass/main/img/cisco_umbrella_dns_disabled.png)

 Including also the Cisco Umbrella proxy in the deny list of the firewall rue will have this bypass working.
-The connection is estabilished directly at the timeout, so a website that opens multiple TCP connections will require a longer than usual time to load, rather when a single TCP connection is enough (like a VPN over HTTPS) once the first timeout is gone will have the usual performances.
+The connection is established directly at the timeout, so a website that opens multiple TCP connections will require a longer than usual time to load, rather when a single TCP connection is enough (like a VPN over HTTPS) once the first timeout is gone will have the usual performances.
 Based on the rights you have on your PC you can have this rule in Windows Firewall or in your home Firewall (if it has configurable options like openWrt).

 IP Addresses to block : (Proxy) 146.112.0.0/16, (DNS) 208.67.222.222, (DNS) 208.67.220.220 those ![addresses](https://support.umbrella.com/hc/en-us/articles/230563527-Using-Umbrella-with-an-HTTP-proxy) may be based on your region (mostly for the proxy performances).